KeithAGang/nyati-build-system/Readme.md

     - "pthread"
 ```

+## Feedback

+Your feedback is highly valued!
+It helps improve the Nyati Build System.
+Currently, the tool has been tested with ``MinGW`` and ``Clang``.
+If you encounter any issues or have suggestions, please let us know.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve Nyati Build System.